usnistgov/REFPROP-wrappers/README.md

 ## Why do we need wrappers?

 * NIST REFPROP is FORTRAN code compiled into a DLL (dynamically linked library).
-    * Precompiled DLL (dynamically linked library) are available on windows (``REFPROP.DLL`` for 32-bit applications, and ``REFPRP64.DLL`` for 64-bit applications), and on OSX as well.
+    * Precompiled DLL (dynamically linked library) are available on windows (``REFPROP.DLL`` for 32-bit applications, and ``REFPRP64.DLL`` for 64-bit applications).
-    * The user is invited to compile their own shared library from source using the CMake-based build system at https://github.com/usnistgov/REFPROP-cmake
+    * For linux, Mac OSX, and other platforms, the user is invited to compile their own shared library from source using the CMake-based build system at https://github.com/usnistgov/REFPROP-cmake
 * No universal simple way to call a dynamic library in other environments like Excel, MATLAB, LabView, python, etc.

 ## What wrappers are available?